 - Don’t leave refills to the last minute.
 Some medications for PSCers are not overly common (Urso for one), and may need to be ordered by your local pharmacy.
 It may take two to three days to receive the medicine.

 - Keep an updated medication list or card with you at all times.
-Type up your medications and dosages, put your insurance information, doctors’ phone numbers on it, allergies, emergency contacts, and any major medical conditions (like the fact that you have PSC).
-Some people like to shrink it down with a copier and laminate it.
-Other people keep track on their computer and re-print it whenever their medicines are changed.
-Keep your medication list with you, in your wallet or purse.
+Type up your medications and dosages, put your insurance information, doctors’ phone numbers, allergies, emergency contacts, and any major medical conditions (like the fact that you have PSC) on the medication card.

 MAINTAIN GOOD NUTRITION AND EXERCISE REGULARLY

 - Eat healthy foods.
 Avoiding saturated fat and refined sugar are often recommended.
 Try to maintain a healthy weight.

 - Discuss dietary needs with your doctor, especially if you also have ulcerative colitis or Crohn's disease.
 If someone has advancing liver disease, it is important for them to ask if they need to eat more protein to help maintain muscle mass and if they should limit salt (sodium).